rawson-properties/laravel-task-management-test/README.md

 **Requirements**

-Create an REST API for the above features.
+Create a REST API for the above features.
 You are free to decide how you do this, but consider the following endpoint ideas:

    - A user can create an account
    - A user can log in the application